 Funding Courses If Receiving Benefits

-Summary: Helpful information about studying while receiving state benefits at James Watt College.
+Summary: Helpful information about studying while receiving state benefits at West College Scotland.
 Introduces Part-time Fee Waivers.

 It can often be possible to study whilst in receipt of certain benefits.
 If you